Franklyc/Transcript-companion/README.md

 ## Usage

+1. **Understand the Interface:**
+    * Use the sidebar buttons for quick access to common functions
+    * Language toggle (🀄/🔤) switches between Chinese and English
+    * Theme toggle (🌙/☀️) switches between light and dark modes
+    * Help button (❓) shows usage instructions
+    * Settings button (⚙️) for additional options
+    * Clear button (🗑️) quickly clears all input/output fields
-1. **Select Folder:** Click "Select Folder" and navigate to the directory containing your transcript files.
+2. **Select Folder:** Click "Select Folder" and navigate to the directory containing your transcript files.
-2. **Choose Model:** Select your desired LLM model from the dropdown menu.
+3. **Choose Model:** Select your desired LLM model from the dropdown menu.
-3. **Set Temperature:** Adjust the temperature value as needed.
+4. **Set Temperature:** Adjust the temperature value as needed.
-4. **Add Custom Text:** Enter any custom prefix or suffix text in the provided text boxes.
+5. **Add Custom Text:** Enter any custom prefix or suffix text in the provided text boxes.
-5. **Process Transcript:** Click "Copy and Get Answer" to send the latest transcript to the selected LLM.
+6. **Process Transcript:** Click "Copy and Get Answer" to send the latest transcript to the selected LLM.
 The response will be displayed in the output text box.

 <img src="gui_en.png" width="400">